gotchoices/MyCHIPs/doc/Project/Network_Visualizer.md

 a different result each time the button is pressed.

 [This example](https://ivis-at-bilkent.github.io/cytoscape.js-fcose/demo.html)
-reveals more of the parameters being used behnd the scenes to generate the graph.
+reveals more of the parameters being used behind the scenes to generate the graph.

 [This example](https://cytoscape.org/cytoscape.js-cola/) appears to be a bit more deterministic.
 It also appears to be modeling forces in 3D in order to find more